Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 - Typography
     - I used 'Sarabun' as a font
 - Imagery
-    - Most of the images were downloaded from pinterest with the idea of background ion white or similar
+    - Most of the images were downloaded from pinterest with the idea of background either white or similar

 ### Features